 Features of Financial Accounting

-Financial accounting is the foundation for other accounting branches such as management accounting, cost accounting, and other advanced accounting methods.
-This is so as it deals with raw data from journals and ledgers.
+- Financial accounting is the foundation for other accounting branches such as management accounting, cost accounting, and other advanced accounting methods.
+This is so as it deals with raw data from journal entries and ledgers.

 What are the main functions of Financial Accounting?